-Click here to review the Motorcycle Safety manual.
+Click here to review the Motorcycle Operator manual.

 There is much more skill and knowledge required to ride a motorcycle than to drive a car.
 Don't put all your expertise at risk!
 Every time you mount your motor, you should be ready to focus 100% on the ride.
 Most collisions with motorcycles occur because motor vehicle drivers are not paying close enough attention.
 Always be vigilant when riding and expect the unexpected.